jolie/docs/src/language-tools-and-standard-library/rest/jolier/README.md

 ## Handling the headers

 It is possible to handle both request and response headers if necessary.
-In this case, it is necessary to implement a service, called `RestHadler.ol`.
+In this case, it is necessary to implement a service, called `RestHandler.ol`.
 The skeleton of this service can be automatically created by running the following command:

 ```sh
 jolier createHandler